kazu91/PhuPhanNotes/README.md

 * Lack of notes filters and orders
 * Can use firebase authentication instead of username password
 * Better navigation
 * Dont have any progress view to improve UX
+* Can only take note by words, not supporting image and html